• press

 After 42 years as one of Australia’s favourite 4-door sedans, Holden has officially announced that the Commodore nameplate, an iconic name in Australia’s motoring history, will no longer populate new car showrooms by the end of 2020.

-The current ZB Commodore, which is actually a rebadged Opel Insignia, is the first car to wear the Commodore badge that was designed and built outside of Australia.
+The current ZB Commodore, which is a rebadged Opel Insignia, is the first car to wear the Commodore badge that was designed and built outside of Australia.

 Yes, it is important to note that this isn’t purely because they reused the Commodore name on a car that simply isn’t a Commodore, and there is a magnitude of other factors contributing to these lowly numbers, such as Australia’s ever-growing love affair with SUVs and 4x4 utes.